kbase/narrative_method_specs_ci/README.md

 access to parsed versions of these specifications.
 See https://github.com/kbase/narrative_method_store

-Generally, the production Narrative Method Store (https://kbase.us/services/narrative_method_store/rpc) will fetch from the master branch of this repository, while development deployments will fetch from the dev branch of this repository.
+Generally, the production Narrative Method Store (https://kbase.us/services/narrative_method_store/rpc) will fetch from the master branch of the narrative_method_specs repository, and other staging branches will pull from other branches.
+For CI development and testing, method specs on the CI deployment of NMS (https://ci.kbase.us/services/narrative_method_store/rpc) are pulled from this repo.